Honeycomb Tessellations and Graded Permutohedral Blades: Concluding remarks

 where

 $x_1,\ldots, x_n$ being complex variables.
-Seeing that this is a homomorphism is not difficult, but it partially involves structures studied in \cite{ExpLS} and we leave the proof to future work.
+Seeing that this is a homomorphism (in fact it is an isomorphism) is not difficult, but it partially involves structures studied in \cite{DeltaAlgebra2019} and we leave the proof to future work.
 See also Example \ref{example: U(1) decoupling} for an analog of the $U(1)$-decoupling identity, for a functional representation of graduated functions of blades.
 For related straightening relations, see the so-called canonicalization of pseudoinvariants in \cite{MafraSchlotterer2014}. \item As one can derive by simply counting multiplicities obtained by summing the characteristic functions of the blade $((1,2,3))$, see Figure \ref{fig:blade3coordinates0}, and its mirror image $((1,3,2))$, in dimension $\le 1$, the fundamental blade relations for characteristic functions take the form

 On the other hand, for graduated functions (see Figure \ref{fig:blade-inverse-image-3-coords-2}) on $V_0^3$ the analogous expression takes the form

 \begin{enumerate} \item Modulo characteristic functions of cones of \textit{codimension} $\ge 2$ in $V_0^3$, the fundamental blade relations take the form respectively